maciejg-git/litewind-alpine-documentation/components/notify.md

 ### Showing new notifications

 To show new notification simply dispatch `show-notify` event anywhere in your application.
-The text and all additional options of the notification is set in the data of the dispatched event.
-For the properties that are not included in the event data the defaults of the container are used.
+The text and all additional options of the notification are set in the data of the dispatched event.
+Default options of the container will be used for the properties that are not set.

 ```javascript
 $dispatch(